 When an interlocked access panel is open an indicator must show that the system has moved from Class 1 to Class 4 and power to the laser must be removed so as to prevent accidental operation.

 Class 4 is the most dangerous of all the laser safety classes.
-A Class 4 laser marking machine exposes the user to potentially immediate and harmful laser radiation as well as adds risk for damage to materials that can combust and/or explode.
+A Class 4 laser marking machine exposes the user to potentially immediate and harmful laser radiation and there is greater risk of damage to materials that can combust and/or explode.
 Use of a Class 4 laser must be restricted to a specifically designated and appropriately signed area, segregated from the general work area.
-Operators of Class 4 lasers should be specially trained and advised of the risks as well as wear specifically configured PPE while working in the designated Class 4 area
+Operators of Class 4 lasers should be specially trained and advised of the risks, they should also wear specifically configured PPE while working in the designated Class 4 area.